 Do Security Cameras Have Audio?

-Two-way audio systems let you use the camera to communicate with someone on the other end.
+There are also security cameras that have two-way audio systems that let you use the camera to communicate with someone on the other end.
 Imagine being able to confront a stranger encroaching on your property after hours.
 That gives you an idea of the power of today’s innovative audio camera features.

 The type of audio surveillance camera you use will determine how the audio and video images are captured and stored.